Nicolae Osmochescu: Soviet period

 From 1973 to 1990 he rose through the academic and administrative ranks from university lecturer to head of department at the State University of Moldova's Faculty of Law.

 Independent Moldova

 Osmochescu was head of the working group which drafted the Constitution of the Republic of Moldova.

-He obtained a PhD in Law while serving as the First Deputy Foreign Minister of Moldova in the First and Second Ciubuc Cabinets.
+He obtained a PhD in Law while serving as the First Deputy Foreign Minister of Moldova in two cabinets - the First and Second Ciubuc Cabinets.
 He was Prime-Deputy Minister for the Exterior in 1990–1992 and 1994–1995.
-In 1993–1994 he worked as counselor to the President of Moldova.
+In 1993–1994 he worked as counselor to the President of Moldova, a position held at the time by Mircea Snegur.
 On 22 February 1995, Osmochescu was designated judge of the Constitutional Court, a position he resigned on 25 September 1998.

 In the early 21st century, Osmochescu served as Moldova's Ambassador in Tashkent, Bishkek and Dushanbe.
-He is a former Judge of the Constitutional Court of Moldova.

 Publications

-Osmochescu authored the monographs "International Law in the Constitutions of modern states", "Referendum – as a way of direct expression of the people's will", "Protocol and diplomatic etiquette".
+Osmochescu authored the monographs "International Law in the Constitutions of modern states", "Referendum – as a way of direct expression of the people's will", and "Protocol and diplomatic etiquette".